ARTS - Art--Studio

 ARTS 264 Basic Photography credit: 3 Hours.

 Investigates basic image making and meaning.
 Student works with digital camera, exposure meter and learns digital printing.
 Student must furnish camera.
-This course satisfies the 2D requirement for Art & Design majors, and is required for both the BA and BFA Studio Art concentrations in Photography.
 Additional fees may apply.
 See Class Schedule.
-Credit is not given for ARTS 264 if credit for ARTD 260 has been earned.
-Prerequisite: Freshman standing in Art and Design; or Art and Design Minor; or consent of instructor.
-For Art and Design majors or minors.
+Prerequisite: Restricted to Art and Design majors or minors.

 ARTS 265 Photography II credit: 3 Hours.

-In this intermediate studio photography course students explore fundamental facets of image-making with thematic focus on the notion of the Analogy, and intersections of analogue, digital, and virtual processes of visual communication.
+Explore fundamental facets of image-making with thematic focus on the notion of the Analogy, and intersections of analogue, digital, and virtual processes of visual communication.
 This includes work with 35mm and medium format analog film, darkroom printing, color film scanning, advanced inkjet printing, photo sculpture, and cyanotype processes.
 An integral aspect of this class will be exercising a critically engaged vocabulary to describe how photographs make meaning, and the development of a personal aesthetic.
 Additional fees may apply.
 See Class Schedule.
-Credit is not given toward graduation for ARTS 265 if credit for ARTD 261 has been earned.
 Prerequisite: ARTS 264.
 Restricted to Art majors only.

 ARTS 266 View Camera credit: 3 Hours.